Grunticus03/ElasticMARC/README.md

 2. Copy the contents of ElasticMARC\kibana to the Kibana directory, overwriting any existing files.
 3. Open root\config\kibana.yml and modify the following:
 **Server.port:** This is the port the server will listen for requests on.
-Default is 5601 **Server.host:** Set to server’s hostname.
+Default is 5601 **Server.host:** Set to serverâ€™s hostname.
-**Server.name:** Set to server’s hostname.
+**Server.name:** Set to serverâ€™s hostname.
-**Elasticsearch.url:** Set to server’s hostname with http:// at the beginning and the port elasticsearch is configured to listen on, 9200 is default.
+**Elasticsearch.url:** Set to serverâ€™s hostname with http:// at the beginning and the port elasticsearch is configured to listen on, 9200 is default.
 **Logging.dest:** Filename and path for logging.
 Folder structure must already exist, file will be created.
 Preserve double quotes around value.
 *   If you want to change the logging level, change the appropriate logging line value to true.
 *   Kibana does not have a service installer, we will utilize NSSM to create a service for Kibana.
 In the following steps, root refers to the location that NSSM has been extracted to.